-The Bureau also sponsors or is involved in a wide range of non-regulatory business assistance programs.
+The Program also sponsors or is involved in a wide range of non-regulatory business assistance programs.
 These are offered to businesses (especially small businesses) to improve regulatory compliance and overall environmental protection, through technical, financial and other forms of assistance.